stewert69/RFID-Attendance-system-V2.0/README.md

 # RFID-Attendance-system

-There was a missing file to update the admin  password, so i created one.
+There was a missing file to update the admin  password, so I created one.
 It's not glamorous, but it gets the job done.

 Original created by InfinityWorldHI